YangChiayin/Workify-Flutter-Mobile-Application/README.md

-# MyShop - Flutter Mobile Application
+# Workify - Flutter Mobile Application

 ## Overview
-MyShop is a Flutter-based mobile application for online shopping.
+Workify is a Flutter-based mobile application for online shopping.
 The application allows users to place orders for products, view receipts, and manage orders.
 It's built with a combination of Flutter for the mobile frontend and a Node.js backend with MongoDB for data storage.

 ## Features